 Understanding and identifying the major bones, muscles, joints, and movements of the body will allow teachers to know how their body functions.

-Based on this functional anatomy, teachers will learn how to move their body and maintain proper alignment during the yoga poses.
+Based on this functional anatomy, teachers will learn how to move their bodies and maintain proper alignment during the yoga poses.
 Thus this will prevent you from discomfort or injuries caused due to incorrect body posture.

-Anatomy education for yoga teacher
+Anatomy education for yoga teachers

 Learning about the anatomy of the human body will not only make you a better yogi but also an even better yoga teacher.

-As a Yoga instructor, you must be able to help the students to thoroughly adjust to yoga poses easily and safely.
+As a Yoga instructor, you must be able to help the students thoroughly adjust to yoga poses easily and safely.
 Some students attending your class might have some prior injuries or other health concerns.

 As a yoga teacher, it becomes your duty to ensure the safety of students while they perform poses with you.